-While Austin is known for its vibrant art, music and food scenes, it also has much to offer young families.
-With an array of beautiful parks, farms, preserves, animal attractions and museums, there are always things to do in Austin with kids.
-If you’re traveling to the Texas capital city, check out these twelve exciting family-friendly activities.
+While Austin is known for its vibrant art, music and food scenes, it also has a ton of great activities and attractions to offer young families.
+With beautiful parks, farms, preserves, animal attractions and museums, there’s always something to do in Austin.
+If you’re traveling to the Texas capital city, check out these twelve exciting, family-friendly activities.

 Texas State Capitol

 While you’re in the capital city of Texas, be sure to stop by the State Capitol building, which was once the seventh-largest structure in the world.
 Take a free guided tour through the gloriously appointed rooms to hear about the building’s history and past political characters who worked there.
 If your family prefers going at a slower speed, try a self-guided tour through the Capitol to explore the building at your own pace.

 Guided tours begin in the Capitol’s South Foyer and end in the Capitol Extension.
 Stop by the Capitol Visitors Center, then head outdoors for a walking tour of the Trail of Trees and the rest of the 22-acre grounds surrounding the Texas State Capitol.

 If you and the kids are getting restless after the tour, it might be time for a bite.
 In that case, be sure to check out the Sour Duck Market at 1241, 1814 F. Martin Luther King Jr Blvd.
 It’s a great outdoor spot with picnic table-style seating and plenty of room for the kids.
 They are open from Wednesday to Sunday and host a few private events.
 Check their website before making the trek to ensure their open to the public.